sameerbankar/demo-repo/README.md

-This is the demo repo for the freecodecamp only for learning purpose.
+This is the demo repo for the freecodecamp only for learning purpose!